openai/openai-node/README.md

 ## Usage
 The library needs to be configured with the LAS API Token.
 The example below shows bringing in the value from a defined environment variable (recommended).

+Setting the environment variable:

 ```bash
 export LAS_API_TOKEN=valueFromMyAcccountPageOnCommander
 ```

+To create a new node application:
+1. Create a new directory for your project
+2. Change to that directory in a terminal / shell window.
+3. execute ```npm init```
+4. execute ```npm install --save /pathToLasVersion```

 ```javascript